 When this system property is set to TRUE, the migration of policies and credentials at deployment is disabled for all applications regardless of the particular application settings in the application file weblogic-application.xml.

-14.4.1 Parameters Controlling Policy Migration
+21.4.1 Parameters Controlling Policy Migration

-The migration of application policies is controlled by several properties that configure two listeners that control the migration behavior.

-All parameters are configured in the file META-INF/weblogic-application.xml.
+The migration of application policies at deployment is controlled by several parameters configured in the file META-INF/weblogic-application.xml.